ovh/docs/pages/cloud/dedicated/network_ipaliasing/guide.en-gb.md

 #### Step 2: Edit the source file

-You then need to edit the `/etc/sysconfig/network/ifcfg-ens32` file as follows:
+You then need to edit the `/etc/sysconfig/network/ifcfg-ens32` file, as follows:

 ```bash
 IPADDR_1=IP_FAILOVER